-You may find a Classic Vanilla is not as sweet as a Vanilla Milkshake flavor.
+You may find a Classic Vanilla is not as sweet as a Vanilla Milkshake flavor (click to learn how to make vanilla protein powder taste better).
 As well, choosing a Classic Chocolate compared to a Triple Chocolate Delight flavor may help to be a more subtle flavor.

 Avoid Ready Made Or Meal Replacement Shakes

 As convenient as ready-made or replacement shakes can be when you are on the go, be mindful that these tend to include a higher volume of sugar in order to increase the sweetness and make the shake more palatable and also to increase the number of carbs in the shake.

 Related Article: Are Ready-Made Protein Shakes Good For You?

 Have a FeastGood Nutrition Coach help you get results faster than trying to stick it out alone